+Signature of the Legal professiona I Date

+Signature of the Legal professiona I Date

+I Date

-Signature of the Legal professional Date Date of employee training:
+Signature of the Legal professiona Date of employee training: I Date

 Annex 1.A - Examples of Risk Control Measures

 - 1. Obtain senior management or compliance officer approval to proceed with the transaction. - 2.
 Ask for an additional piece of identification to confirm the identity. - 3.
 Obtain name of natural person(s) behind company, trust or other legal arrangement. - 4.
 Monitor if client conducts additional real estate transactions. - 5.
 Obtain information on source of funds or source of wealth of the client. - 6.
 Deliver more frequent employee training. - 7.
 Monitor AML/CFT legislative and regulatory changes. - 8.
 Include AML/CFT obligations in job descriptions and performance reviews. - 9.
 Set limits to cash transaction amounts (less than the 500,000 rupees prohibition). - 10.
 Request bank drafts instead of accepting large amounts of cash. - 11.
 Conduct transaction only in person. - 12.
 Obtain appropriate additional information to understand the client's business or circumstances. - 13.
 Conduct transaction only in person. - 14.
 Carrying out additional searches (e.g. internet searches using independent and open sources) to better inform the client risk profile (provided that the internal policies of accountants should enable them to disregard source documents, data or information, which is perceived to be unreliable). - 15.
 Obtaining additional information and, as appropriate, substantiating documentation, on the intended nature of the business relationship. - 16.
 Obtaining information on the source of funds and/or source of wealth of the client and clearly evidencing this through appropriate documentation obtained. - 17.
 Obtaining information on the reasons for intended or performed transactions. - 18.
 Conducting enhanced monitoring of the business relationship, by increasing the number and timing of controls applied, and selecting patterns of transactions that need further examination. - 19.
 Requiring the first payment to be carried out through an account in the client's name with a bank subject to similar CDD standards.